1st Trimester

 Week 8

 Fingers and toes begin to form.
 All essential organs have started developing.
-Your baby is constantly moving (but it is still too early to feel anything yet)!
+Your baby is constantly moving, though it is still too early to feel anything yet.

 By the end of month 2, your baby has grown from the size of a poppy seed to about the size of a raspberry (15–20mm).
 This represents incredible growth and development: